Business Roundtable: Legislation

-BRT 2019 role of a corporation pledge
+2019 corporation pledge

 On August 19, 2019, the Business Roundtable released a new "Statement on the Purpose of a Corporation."
-Signed by nearly 200 chief executive officers, including Amazon's Jeff Bezos, Apple's Tim Cook, General Motors' Mary Barra and Oracle's Safra Catz, the group seeks to "move away from shareholder primacy," a concept that had existed in the group's principles since 1997, and move to "include commitment to all stakeholders."
+Signed by nearly 200 chief executive officers, including Amazon's Jeff Bezos, Apple's Tim Cook, General Motors' Mary Barra and Oracle's Safra Catz, the group seeks to "move away from shareholder primacy", a concept that had existed in the group's principles since 1997, and move to "include commitment to all stakeholders."
 It notes that "businesses play a vital role in the economy" because of jobs, fostering innovation and providing essential services.
 But it places shareholder interests on the same level as those of customers, employees, suppliers and communities.
-"Each of our stakeholders is essential," the statement says.
+"Each of our stakeholders is essential", the statement says.
 "We commit to deliver value to all of them, for the future success of our companies, our communities and our country."

-Criticism of 2019 pledge
+Criticism

 In September 2019, Bezos was cited as the "first CEO to break his pledge" by the Los Angeles Times.
 He no longer appeared on the BRT membership roster in 2021.
-In July 2021, prior to stepping down as CEO, Bezos nonetheless added "Strive to be Earth’s Best Employer" to Amazon's set of leadership principles.
+In July 2021, prior to stepping down as CEO, Bezos nonetheless added "Strive to be Earth's Best Employer" to Amazon's set of leadership principles.

-Former US secretary of labor and professor of public policy at Berkeley University, Robert Reich, accused both Corporate social responsibility, and the Business Roundtable's commitment to it, of being a "con".
+Former U.S. secretary of labor and professor of public policy at Berkeley University, Robert Reich, accused both corporate social responsibility, and the Business Roundtable's commitment to it, of being a "con".
 Citing BRT members Jeff Bezos, Mary Barra and Dennis Muilenburg, Reich criticized their respective companies' recent decisions: Whole Foods, an Amazon subsidiary, announced the intention to cut medical benefits for its entire part-time workforce; Mary Barra, despite GM's hefty profits and large tax breaks, rejected worker's demands that GM raise their wages and stop outsourcing their jobs; and Muilenburg, who, as Reich predicted, would depart Boeing with $62 million in compensation and pension benefits, despite the Boeing 737 MAX groundings.

-US Senator Elizabeth Warren, in September 2020, addressed the BRT in correspondence.
+U.S. senator Elizabeth Warren, in September 2020, addressed the BRT in correspondence.
 The "withering, 11-page letter to past and present leaders of the Business Roundtable (BRT)" states that the BRT violates its August 2019 pledge to prioritize stakeholder value, calling the mandate an "empty gesture".

 In August 2021, Harvard Law School's Program on Corporate Governance found that the 2019 "Statement on the Purpose of a Corporation" represented no meaningful commitment by the BRT membership, citing the pledge made as "mostly for show".
+In response, the director and CEO of JUST Capital, a non-profit that ranks companies based on ESG factors, admitted that ESG and stakeholder capitalism are imperfect, but argued that it is nonetheless the best approach for "long-term, widespread prosperity and a stable democratic way of life."

-BRT Board of directors
+BRT board of directors

-Corporate CEO members of the board of directors of the BRT named in 2021 are:
+As of 2024, corporate CEO members of BRT's board of directors are: